Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Introduction

-Whether prompt engineering is an intuitive skill or whether there is a learning curve to it has, so far, not been investigated.
-There are a number of reasons why such an investigation is important.
-A look at StableDiffusion's Discord channel\footnote{https://discord.com/channels/1002292111942635562/} shows preliminary evidence that some prompts and keywords combinations circulating in the community of practitioners do not seem intuitive to novice users.
-Such keywords include, for instance, the modifier \textit{``by Greg Rutkowski''} \cite{modifiers} or other popular modifiers, such as \textit{``smooth,''} \textit{``elegant,''} \textit{``luxury,''} \textit{``octane render,''} and \textit{``artstation''} to boost the quality of an image \cite{modifiers}.
-These modifiers are intuitively applied by practitioners in the AI art community, but may confront novices with challenges of understanding their effect on the resulting image.
-A further source for unintuitiveness of the current practice of prompt engineering is a misalignment between the written human prompt and the way in which the text-to-image models interpret the prompt.
-Compared to how we humans understand a prompt and its constituents, the text-to-image model may attach very different meanings to some keywords in the prompt.
-The CLIP Interrogator\footnote{https://github.com/pharmapsychotic/clip-interrogator} image captioning tool gives us a glimpse into what a text-to-image model ``sees'' in an image.
-Using this tool on any given image will result in unintuitive keyword combinations that a human user would likely never have chosen.
-Further confounding the problem is that keywords in prompts can affect both the subject and style of a generated image.
+For the field of AI art it is important to inform the development of future image generation systems and interfaces.
+A look at Stable Diffusion's Discord channel\footnote{https://discord.com/channels/1002292111942635562/} provides anecdotal evidence that some prompts and keywords combinations circulating in the community of practitioners are not intuitive.
+Such keywords include, for instance, the modifier \textit{``by Greg Rutkowski''} or other popular keywords, such as \textit{``smooth,''} \textit{``elegant,''} \textit{``luxury,''} \textit{``octane render,''} ``\textit{trending on},'' and \textit{``artstation''}.
+These keywords are often used in combination with each other to boost the quality of generated images~\citep{modifiers}, resulting in unintuitive keyword combinations that a human user would likely never have chosen to describe the image to another human.
+With these many keywords comes a loss of control over the outcome.
+There is a high randomness to the outcome of text-to-image generation, and controlling the image generation (without resorting to additional tools, such as ControlNet \citep{ControlNet}, is difficult, even for experts in prompt engineering).
+Keywords and modifiers are commonly applied by practitioners in the AI art community, but may confront laypeople with challenges of understanding the effect of modifiers on the resulting image.
+Further confounding the problem is that keywords in prompts can affect both the subject and style of a generated image simultaneously.

+For the field of education, investigating the skill of prompt engineering is important, since the popularity and importance of the practice of prompt engineering is growing.
+Prompt engineering has been proven effective in solving difficult problems that were previously too complex to solve.
+This property makes prompt engineering useful in industry contexts.
+Therefore, a legitimate question to ask if whether prompt engineering should be included as a subject in school and higher education curricula.
+To inform this decision, one needs to know more about prompt engineering as a skill -- what is its learning curve, how many hours would it take to learn, or is it even a skill?
+If people can just simply apply this language-based skill without much learning is important information to have in this context.